BigWigsMods/packager/README.md

   be used instead if set in the .pkgmeta.
 - *wowi-convert-changelog* : `yes|no` (defaults to yes) Convert a manual changelog in Markdown format to BBCode if you have [pandoc](http://pandoc.org/) installed; otherwise, the manual changelog will be used as-is.
+If set to `no` when using a generated changelog, Markdown will be used instead of BBCode.
+  **Note**: Markdown support is experimental and needs to be requested on a per-project basis.

 ### String replacements